-Metabolic Screening for children with autism is not a routine test, but it is suggested by some medical practitioners to aid in diagnosis Metabolic screening is one of the several tests that exist in helping scientist and researchers discover what may cause autism.
-It is a specialized test that focuses on inborn weakness of metabolism.
+Metabolic Screening for children with autism is not a routine test, but it is suggested by some medical practitioners to aid in diagnosis Metabolic screening is one of the several tests that exist in helping scientists and researchers discover what may cause autism.
+It is a specialized test that focuses on the inborn weakness of metabolism.
 These disorders are usually unnoticeable at birth and gradually develop as the child grows.

 Studies are continuously being made all aiming to discover what causes autism and, most importantly, what can cure or prevent it.
-Medical health practitioners are able test children for metabolic disorders to identify several disorders that may be associated.
-Though no proven theory which states that metabolic disorders may be the cause of autism, it is still commonly present in childhood autism.
+Medical health practitioners are able to test children for metabolic disorders to identify several disorders that may be associated.
+Though no proven theory states that metabolic disorders may be the cause of autism, it is still commonly present in childhood autism.

 Reasons for Metabolic Screening in children